Qrbaker/qrbaker.github.io/content/posts/diy-cloud-backup/index.md

 ---

 ## Money Traps
-At the heart of the popular cloud solutions is that they are *free*.
+At the heart of the popular cloud solution allure is that they are *free*.
 Well, free at first (we will get into that later).

 There is a now oft-quoted statement first popularized by security expert Bruch Schneier.
 In 2010, [he quite presciently said at a security conference](https://www.information-age.com/facebook-is-deliberately-killing-privacy-says-schneier-1290603/), "Don’t make the mistake of thinking you’re Facebook’s customer, you’re not – you’re the product.
 Its customers are the advertisers."